 There is significant back-up at this intersection especially during peak travel periods.
 Cars going straight across MD 355 onto Grosvenor are often unaware that cars behind them are trying to make a right turn on red.

-Participants also suggested that signage be improved as some drivers are unaware that they have to be in the right to travel straight across MD 355 onto Grosvenor.
+Participants also suggested that signage be improved as some drivers are unaware that they have to be in the second lane from the right to travel straight across MD 355 onto Grosvenor.
 A line painted on the roadway could also serve as a reminder to for cars not to block cars turning right.

 Decision: Participants voted to recommend narrowing the traffic islands to lessen the delay for cars making a right turn onto MD 355 from Beach Drive.
 They also recommended improved clarity of lane and directional markings at this intersection.